sjoerdvanBommel/threeveloper/README.md

 # Threeveloper

-## 4. The Canvas Component - Part 2
+## 5. Creating a custom R3F material

 ![Portfolio](./portfolio.png)

 Hey everyone! 👋

-This branch contains the code of [video #4](https://youtu.be/duGht1inRjY) of this course where we are converting [Bruno Simon's portfolio project](https://bruno-simon.com/) from three.js to react three fiber.
+This branch contains the code of [video #5](https://youtu.be/SVQTrhRG78o) of this course where we are converting [Bruno Simon's portfolio project](https://bruno-simon.com/) from three.js to react three fiber.

 You can use this project as a reference if you get stuck somewhere or if you want to check which exact dependency versions are being used in the videos.